 As the aliens’ spoken language proves difficult to decipher, Banks turns to their written language, which takes the form of complicated circular symbols, or logograms.
 Analogous to Japanese or ancient cuneiform writing, every logogram corresponds to a word or phrase.

 As a translator who has lived in different cultures, I am sympathetic to the idea that learning new languages changed and expanded my way of looking at things.
 But did it fundamentally alter the structure of my thought?
-Do I have a different perspective on bananas after living in West Africa, where I encountered many different kinds of banana which all have a different name but are not classified as belonging to a general group?
+Do I have a different perspective on bananas after living in West Africa, where I encountered many different kinds of banana which all have a different name and are not classified as belonging to a general group?
 This is the reasoning behind Sapir and Whorf’s theory.
 Because an Inuit people have no collective concept for what we call “snow”, but rather many different terms for various snow phenomena, the Inuit people, according to the theory, have a fundamentally different way of thinking about snow compared to, say, Americans.
 After all, the English language, like the German language, has only one word for snow, which can be modified with different adjectives.

 The film Arrival pushes this concept to the limit.
 What happens when you immerse yourself fully in a new language?
 Can you rewire your brain?
 The deeper she goes into the aliens’ language, the more profoundly Louise Banks feels the effects.
 The boundary between present and past dissolves, and she can see into the future – even if she no longer perceives it as such.
 Knowing what awaits her, including painful and sorrowful moments, she nevertheless becomes freer in her decisions.